PeerHeer/minecraft-brainfuck/README.md

 To stop the current process, run the `bfi:stop` function.
 To reset all scores and storage, use the `bfi:reset` function.

 ## Behavior
+This datapack first parses the program, then the arguments and then interprets the program.
+If at any stage an error occurs, the process is stopped.
+This can be done manually by using the `bfi:stop` function.

 This interpreter gives the program an 'infinite' tape to the **right**, which means that too many `<` operations will lead to an error.
 Because dynamic list operations in Minecraft take a lot of resources, the tape is increased by a constant value if needed.
 Memory values range from `0`-`255` and can be overflowed: using `-` on a cell with value `0` will overflow to `255`.
 Vice versa, using `+` on a cell with value `255` will set the value to `0`.
 Input can be parsed from any unicode character ranging from `32`-`127` and `161`-`255`.
 Any other characters will be ignored.
 Similarly, the program can contain any character but only the 8 Brainfuck operations will be parsed.